 A note from Future Lauren: Holy cow this is a long one, put the kettle on then strap in if you’re here for the long haul, it’s about as long as a UK>Australia flight tbh…. (there aren’t even any pictures!
-I only threw that one in to trick you! —> )
+I only threw the one below in to trick you!)

 Back to present day Lauren…

 I’ve been feeling a bit unmotivated lately and although I think it’s partly to do with the weather and also the fact that trying to flog knitting in the height of (climate crisis) summer heat can feel like an uphill battle, I think a huge part of it is this strange new age addiction that many of us suffer from: Social media, and more specifically for me – Instagram.

 Instagram can be a truly WONDERFUL place.
 The community on there is like nothing else, it can be a place of inspiration, comfort, a place to make friends and find new places, discover amazing small businesses and products we never knew existed, it can be a huge source of education and information, raising awareness for cultures, causes and campaigns.
 I’d say that 70% of the time I absolutely LOVE Instagram and all that it brings to my life, which truly is a considerable amount, however (and it’s a big however) It can also be a place of deep negativity.

 From what started out for most people as a pleasant place to share pretty pictures it’s developed into this huge beast that sometimes feels a bit uncontrollable and basically, a bit Much.
 There’s also a huge problem with Dick heads – either people being dick heads to you or you being a dick head to yourself (normally as a result of comparison).
 And there’s this unyielding feeling that you’re constantly and consistently being sold something you don’t want.